kushal2601/React-Tutorial/README.md

 ->We just have to add it in the package.json

 Follow up :- Reading about script types and Learning about Parcel and importance of entry point in package.json

+#Episode-3 #React Fundamentals #LayingTheFoundation

+->We can build and run our app through scripts in package.json ->JSX makes the developers life easy by simpler syntax ->parcel has Babel to convert the syntax into ReactElement ->Babel is a js compiler / transpiler and it converts the js into browser-compatible js ->CamelCase has to be used to mention attributes in JSX ->paranthesis is used when we want to write JSX in multiple lines ->React Component :- Functional Component and Class Component -> Funtional Component = Any function which returns a React Element -> Component Composition is a Component having another Component inside nested.
+-> Javascript expressions and React Elemensts can be included in JSX with the help of {} braces.

+Follow up :- Learning about what npm run start is doing behind the scenes